jquery/infrastructure-puppet/doc/hosting.md

 > [!WARNING]
 > TODO: Document the rest of this

-* Add new node to webhooks for [jquery/infrastructure-puppet](https://github.com/jquery/infrastructure-puppet/settings/hooks)
+* Follow [§ Register a webhook](#register-a-webhook) for the new node at [jquery/infrastructure-puppet webhooks](https://github.com/jquery/infrastructure-puppet/settings/hooks)
-* Remove old node from webhooks for [jquery/infrastructure-puppet](https://github.com/jquery/infrastructure-puppet/settings/hooks)
+* Remove old node from [jquery/infrastructure-puppet webhooks](https://github.com/jquery/infrastructure-puppet/settings/hooks)

 ### search